 UOB YOLO vs OCBC 365 vs other alternatives

 Don’t get me wrong, this is an amazingly generous credit card.
 But there are a few other cards that give the UOB YOLO a run for the money.

-- Citi Cash Back Card – This card is even more generous in terms of dining, with 8% cash back on all dining spending globally, as well as food and grocery delivery, Grab rides and petrol.
+Citi Cash Back Card – This card is even more generous in terms of dining, with 8% cash back on all dining spending globally, as well as food and grocery delivery, Grab rides (until 31 March) and petrol, with cashback capped at $25 per category.
 The base cashback is slightly worse at 0.25%, but the main disadvantage vis a vis the UOB YOLO credit card is the higher minimum monthly spending of $888.

 What is your go-to credit card for dining and entertainment?
 Tell us in the comments!